Backgrounder on Mixed Oxide Fuel

 DCS applied in 2006 to possess and use plutonium at the facility.
 The NRC’s review is documented in a 2010 final Safety Evaluation Report.
 The NRC would only issue an operating license after verifying that all the major structures, systems and components have been properly constructed.

 Construction began in 2007, but DOE has proposed halting construction due to the project’s cost.

 MOX Use in U.S. Reactors

-In Feb.
-2003, Duke Power submitted its application to use MOX test assemblies in its Catawba nuclear power plant located near Rock Hill, S.C.
-The NRC issued a license amendment on March 3, 2005, authorizing Duke to test four MOX fuel assemblies at Catawba.
-The assemblies were manufactured in France using surplus U.S. weapons-grade plutonium.
-The NRC also approved revisions to Duke’s physical security plan and additional protective measures that will provide enhanced security of the MOX assemblies.
+The NRC issued a license amendment in March 2005 to Duke Power to test four MOX fuel assemblies at its Catawba plant in South Carolina.
+The assemblies were manufactured in France using U.S. weapons-grade plutonium.
+The NRC also approved revisions to Duke’s physical security plan and additional protective measures to provide enhanced security of the MOX assemblies.

-MOX fuel was transported from France in April 2005, to DOE and then shipped safely by DOE to the plant at the end of April.
-Duke plans to introduce the MOX into its Catawba reactor during its next refueling outage scheduled for late spring 2005.
+In April 2005, the MOX fuel was delivered from France to DOE, then shipped safely to the plant.
+Duke introduced the MOX into its Catawba reactor in late spring 2005.

-Additional information on MOX can be found on the NRC’s website at: http://www.nrc.gov/materials/fuel-cycle-fac/mox/licensing.html.
+Additional information on MOX can be found on the NRC’s website.